reiversolutions/usp/README.md

  2. Chatting with insanity - Languages
  3. Coping strategies
  4. Delusional tendencies - New powers
- 5. People to talk to and people to hit - Antagonists
+ 5. People to talk too and people to hit - Antagonists
  6. GM advice
  7. Back of the book - Blurb